-I can’t explain it, and I don’t care to be honest, these kind of things have just become regular occurrences to me now and I embrace it.
+I can’t explain it and I still experience moments of skepticism, but if the feeling is that of love, then I don’t care to be honest.
+We need more love in this world.
+These kind of things have just become regular occurrences to me now and I embrace it.

 What To Do If You Have A Paranormal Experience?

 People often ask me what we’re supposed to do if something strange happens, if we need to do some kind of ghost hunter thing or something.
 Yet every story I’ve heard so far has always clearly been a sign from a departed loved one just trying to make contact to let the person know they are there.
-I’m still learning about this myself and I don’t know everything, but from my experience you don’t need to do anything, you can choose to ignore it and pretend it didn’t happen if you’re not comfortable with it.
+I’m still learning about this myself, so I don’t really know what’s best.
+From my experience you don’t need to do anything, you can choose to ignore it and pretend it didn’t happen if you’re not comfortable with it.

 If you wish, you could find a reputable medium who might be able to give you a message.
 Tell them nothing of yourself, let them give you lots of detail, be discerning and use a healthy amount of skepticism.
-But also go with an open heart, because it can only ever work if you are open to receiving a communication with your loved one in the first place.
+If they ask you too may questions, don’t feed them with your answers.
+Simply say yes or no. But also go with an open heart, because it can only ever work if you are open to receiving a communication with your loved one in the first place.

 If you want to find out more, here are some of the books I would recommend to read to get started.
 See if any of these resonate with you.